 According to police, 18-year-old Julian Williams was arrested on a felony charge of first-degree robbery.
 Authorities said that an officer in the area was approached by the victim of the robbery soon after it occurred.
 Police then alerted area patrols and with the help of New York State Police, conducted a search of the area for any suspected to be involved in the incident.

 Police said that Mr. Williams was spotted a short time later and arrested.
-Following questioning, his home on Osborn Avenue was searched by authorities; the guns allegedly used in the robbery were found nearby, police said.
+His home on Osborn Avenue was searched by authorities; the guns allegedly used in the robbery were found nearby, police said.